tmarkec/Portafolio-3/README.md

 # **Hangman**

 Hangman is a Python terminal game.
 The player's objective is to guess letters in hidden words.
 In each round the player guesses a letter of the alphabet if it is present in the word all instances are revealed, otherwise one of the hangman's body parts is drawn in on the gibbet and the player loses their life.
 The game ends in a win if the word is entirely revealed by correct guesses, and ends in a loss if the hangman's body is completely revealed instead.
+User can also track his score, and at the end of the game compare it to the others.

   - [View the Live Website Here](https://hangers.herokuapp.com/)